AlaskaAirlines/auro-formkit/README-NEW.md

 ### Best practices for dependency installation

-When you install a dependency in your repository, you should install it directly in the package that uses it.
+When you install a dependency in a component or package in `auro-formkit`, you should install it directly in the package that uses it.

-The component's `package.json` will have every dependency that it needs.
+The package's `package.json` will have every dependency that it needs.
 This is true for both external and internal dependencies.

 - External dependencies come from the `npm` registry.